shimmy568/GoNeuralNetworks/README.md

 Golang Neural Networks Stuffs

+## Networks

+- MnistDataFF (DONE): This is just a simple feed forward neural network doing it's thing on a mnist data set.
+Just making sure the feed forward neural network works before I try anything crazy. (dataset is in mnist_dataset folder zipped up)
+- HandwritingFF (IN PROGRESS): Me trying to get this bad boy to be able to learn all handwritten letters from a more. [dataset]()

 ## Packages

 - core: The core logic and data structures for the neural networks (training, predictions, ...)